The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and

 \subsubsection{Orbital memory of {[Fe/H]} abundance}

-In Fig.~\ref{fig:fe_h_histograms}, we plot the histograms of iron abundance [Fe/H] for the different energy zones with different colours (yellow to dark red for increasing $E$) and the normalised histogram of all accreted stars as filled histogram in the background.
-The median values of accreted stars ($\mathrm{[Fe/H]} = $$-1.1_{-0.7}^{+0.4}$
+In Fig.~\ref{fig:fe_h_histograms}, we plot the histograms of iron abundance [Fe/H] for accreted stars in the different energy zones with different colours (yellow to dark red for increasing $E$) and the normalised histogram of all accreted stars as filled histogram in the background.
+The median values of accreted stars ($\mathrm{[Fe/H]} = $) are 1\,dex lower than the in-situ galaxy, which has a median $\mathrm{[Fe/H]} = $$-0.1_{-0.5}^{+0.3}$

 For most distributions, we see asymmetric, negatively skewed distributions in logarithmic [Fe/H] abundance space, which constitute normal distributions in linear $N_\mathrm{Fe}/N_\mathrm{H}$ number density space.
-Compared to the other zones, the highest orbit energies (dark red) shows a broader and double-peaked distribution.
+Compared to the other zones, the highest orbital energies (dark red) shows a broader and double-peaked distribution.
 This region is particularly prone to contamination from the many smaller accretion events of metal-poor systems (visible as many smaller dots in Fig.~\ref{fig:tracing_insitu_accretion_2}b).
-When comparing our overall selection of accreted stars in this energy zone with those that follow the golden thread of Fig.~\ref{fig:tracing_xyz_birth_3}, we find a contamination of up to 50\,\% for this energy zone.
+When comparing our overall selection of accreted stars in this energy zone with those that follow the trajectory of Fig.~\ref{fig:tracing_xyz_birth_3}, we find a contamination of up to 50\,\% for this energy zone.
 Such a contamination could be limited in the simulation when limiting the selection of the major merger with the birth positions or when using chemical selections in which the different star formation histories of small systems and the major merger galaxy manifest in different enhancement pattern.
 In observations, these additional aids would, however, either not be available or be observationally expensive.
 Furthermore, the [Fe/H] distribution of this energy zone, even at its upper end, is lower than those of the other energy zones.